 Cost to ship an Xbox with FedEx

 Nearly 90% of Swappa sellers use USPS, however, FedEx is a great option to consider when shipping a bulkier item such as a game console and accessories.
-FedEx offers regular retail shipping locations, and they also offer FedEx OnSite locations in stores such as Walgreens.
+FedEx offers regular retail shipping locations, and they also provide FedEx OnSite locations in stores such as Walgreens.
 Essentially, you shouldn’t have to worry about finding a FedEx location that is close to where you live or work.

 Similar to USPS, FedEx shipment prices are based on the distance the item needs to travel, the shipping speed, and the size and weight of the package.
 Using the same Xbox Series X example from above; from Tampa to San Francisco, in a box that measures 15” (L) x 9” (H) x 15” (W) and weighs 15 pounds.
-If you use FedEx Home Delivery, you can expect to pay around $38, plus a few additional dollars for insurance that covers the full value of the sale.
+If you use FedEx Home Delivery, you can expect to pay around $38, plus a few additional dollars for insurance that covers the total value of the sale.

 Cost to ship an Xbox with UPS

 UPS is another great option to consider when shipping a game console and accessories.
 UPS has numerous retail stores across the country, and they also sell packing materials and offer packing services.
 Buying the packing materials from UPS, or having them pack your console for shipping will add to the overall cost of shipping.
-But as we mentioned with FedEx, allowing UPS to pack your console could give some peace of mind.
+But as we mentioned with FedEx, allowing UPS to pack your console could give you some peace of mind.

 We’ll be sticking with the same example; shipping an Xbox Series X from Tampa to San Francisco, in a box that measures 15” (L) x 9” (H) x 15” (W) and weighs 15 pounds.
 If you were to ship using UPS Ground, you can expect to pay roughly $44 (plus a few extra dollars for insurance to cover the full value of the sale).
 You can get an estimate based on your specific box size, weight, and destination using the UPS button below.